crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 > We also obtain the relation `~b + 1 = 0 - b = -b` if we add `1` mod `2**256` to both sides of the previous equation.

-By computing the result of the addition first and then performing a check on the sum, modern versions of Solidity can eliminate the need for performing extra arithmetic operations in the comparison.
+By computing the result of the addition first and then performing a check on the sum, we eliminate the need for performing extra arithmetic operations in the comparison.
+This is how the compiler implements arithmetic checks for unsigned integer addition in versions 0.8.16 and later.

 ```solidity
 /// @notice versions >=0.8.16